poleve540/CallMePol/_drafts/2023-12-09-Undertale2-Title2.md

  - Deltarune ZERO
  - Under Kong Taley 2: What Da Hecke
  - Funny Funny Undertale 2 Club!
 Haha!!
- - Some chinese copyright notice
+ - Honk Kong 97 copyright notice parody
  - turdlenae2

 I have no idea what turdlenae2 is supposed to be a parody of.
 The music that plays alongside it is named "Shi**ymusic".
-I don't read chinese but I believe
+I don't read chinese so I can't tell you what the Honk Kong 97 title says.

-My favourite one is the Ace Attorney parody.
+My favourite one is the Ace Attorney parody!

 ![](undertale2aceatt.png)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTQ4MTYwNjc4LDY5Mjk5NjU4MCwtMTc2NT
+eyJoaXN0b3J5IjpbMTA5MzYxODQ2Niw2OTI5OTY1ODAsLTE3Nj
-kxMzkyNCwtMTYxNDcxNjc0XX0=
+U5MTM5MjQsLTE2MTQ3MTY3NF19
 -->